foobarbecue/surfsonar/README.md

 Mounting tape|Scotch|108-SML|[amazon](https://www.amazon.com/dp/B01MZ2RVCQ)|$16.53 for an infinite supply|
 Silicone sealant|| | | |

-## Tools
- - Phillips screwdriver
- - Drill
- - Largeish drill bit
- - 1 3/4" Hole saw (or slightly bigger I guess if you can find one)
- - Small saw (the one on my Leatherman Wave worked nicely)
- - Dremel

 ## Recipe

 Note: I switch back and forth bewtween imperative tense (Cut the hole) to first person (I cut the hole) in the below.
 Imperative is when I'm strongly recommending doing it my way.
 First person is when I feel like there's a good chance you could improve on my methods!